sammcj/smcleod/_posts/2016-04-29-benchmarking-io.md

 ---

-## This is a quick tldr; there are _many_ other situations and options you could consider.
+## This is a quick tldr there are _many_ other situations and options you could consider.

 * [FIO man page](http://linux.die.net/man/1/fio)
 * IOP/s = Input or Output operations per second